 Loring worked on some of the most popular and successful vehicles of her time—including It (1927), an adaptation of Elinor Glyn’s popular book, and Wings (1927), which won the Academy of Motion Picture Arts and Sciences award that year for Best Picture.
 Her final credit was as a contributing writer on Once a Sinner (1931).
 Lighton would go on to produce Elia Kazan’s A Tree Grows in Brooklyn (1945) (Kazan 233) and films starring James Stewart, Orson Welles, and Rex Harrison, for instance, in the starring role in Anna and the King of Siam (1946).
 The couple eventually retired to Mallorca, Spain.
 Loring died in 1959 and her husband four years later.

-The Man Without a Conscience.
-Dir.: James Flood, adp.: Hope Loring, Louis D. Lighton (Warner Brothers Pictures US 1925) cas.: Willard Louis, Irene Rich, si, b&w, 7 reels.
-Archive: Danske Filminstitut [DKK].
+This Woman.
+Dir.: Phil Rosen, sc.: Hope Loring, Louis Duryea Lighton (Warner Brothers Pictures US 1924) cas.: Irene Rich, Ricardo Cortez, si, b&w, 7 reels.
+Archive: Lobster Films.

 The Woman on Trial.
 Dir.: Mauritz Stiller, sc.: Elsie von Koczain, adp.: Hope Loring (Paramount Famous Lasky Corp.
 US 1927) cas.: Pola Negri, Einar Hanson, si, b&w, 6 reels.
-Archive: Museum of Modern Aart [USM].
+Archive: Museum of Modern Art.

 1. Hope Loring as Scenario Writer and/or Source Author